-efficient users or owners with access to capital (Barzel 1982, Ellickson 1993, Alchian 2008).
-DeSoto (2000) emphasizes the role of urban land as potential collateral for entrepreneurs, and mortgages hinge on the conditional transfer of land in case of default.
-The rights of possession and transfer are not only conceptually distinct, but sometimes at odds with one another.
-When legal transfer is easier, it can also be easier to expropriate property illegally, as when the strong force the weak to sell them their land.
+rented to more efficient users or owners with access to capital (Barzel 1982, Ellickson 1993, Alchian 2008).
+DeSoto (2000) stresses the role of urban land as potential collateral for entrepreneurs, and mortgages hinge on the conditional transfer of land in case of default.
+The right of transfer is logically secondary to the right of possession, but both may shape aspects of the urban form.

 In a modern society, the protection of property rights, including both possession and transfer, is typically delivered not only by courts and police, but also by administrative institutions, such as deed registration offices.
-Empirically, much attention has been devoted to the effectiveness of courts and regulators in protecting private property, including in cross-country contexts (e.g., Djankov et al. 2003, La Porta et al. 2004, Behrer et al. 2020).
+Empirically, much attention has been devoted to the effectiveness of courts and regulators in protecting private property, including in cross-country contexts (e.g., Djankov et al. 2003, La Porta et al. 2004, Behrer et al. 2021).
 Less is known about the role of administrative institutions that keep track of ownership and its transfer.

 Title is the central legal instrument that both secures possession and enables the transfer of property.
-Documenting formal title is usually a prerequisite for using legal authority to protect one's land and dwellings, and that is done through administrative tools, like cadasters and deeds.
+Documenting formal title is usually a prerequisite for using legal authority to protect one's land and dwellings, and that is done through administrative tools, such as cadasters and deeds.
 Without formal title, residents must rely on self-protection to assure unhindered enjoyment of their residence and land (Field 2005, 2007), and have a limited incentive to invest in such informally owned property (De Soto 1989, Besley 1995).
-Only secure title can in principle provide protection against expropriation by armed bandits, powerful neighbors, and the grabbing hand of the state (Olson 1993, Shleifer and Vishny 1998, De Soto 2000, Behrer et al., 2020).
+Only secure title can in principle provide protection against expropriation by armed bandits, powerful neighbors, and the grabbing hand of the state (Olson 1993, Shleifer and Vishny 1998, De Soto 2000, Behrer et al., 2021).

-The institutions that track and enable the transfer of title ensure the legal recognition and sanction of the permanent transfer of property ownership.3 In many of the word's informal urban communities, residents are relatively safe against expropriation and eviction, but without legal sale they lack the means to trade their property for cash, move closer to work, or borrow money through a mortgage (De Soto 2000).
-Even with title, the time and money cost of a legal sale may stymie mobility and leave residents rooted in place.
+The institutions that track and enable the transfer of title ensure the legal recognition and sanction of the permanent transfer of property ownership.3 In many of the world's informal urban communities, residents are relatively safe against expropriation and eviction, but without legal sale they lack the means to trade their property for cash, move closer to work, or borrow money through a mortgage (De Soto 2000).
+Even with title, the time and money cost of a legal sale may stymic mobility and leave residents rooted in place.
 That stasis may explain the long commutes between informal communities and formal work in many developing world cities, like Kigali (Collier and Venables 2014).4

-3 We will not focus on the temporary transfer of property through rental arrangements, for these are typically limited more by rent control rules than by title.
+3 We do not focus on the temporary transfer of property through rental arrangements, for these are typically limited more by rent control rules than by title.
 Glaeser and Luttmer (2003) empirically quantify the misallocation of apartments due to rent control.

-In this paper, we investigate the distinction between the right of possession and the right of transfer, and the distinctive effects that the institutions protecting these rights have on urban development.
-To this end, we analyze a large cross-country data set assembled by the World Bank Doing Business (DB) project over the last 16 years.
+In this paper, we investigate the distinction between the right of possession and the right of transfer, and the distinctive effects that the institutions protecting these rights have on the urban form.
+To this end, we analyze a large cross-country data set assembled by the World Bank over the last 16 years.
 The data set contains information on institutions securing property title, as well as the institutions governing the transfer of ownership, for 190 countries.

 We seek to accomplish three goals.
 First, we describe the relevant data sets, and show how property rights institutions covering both the titling of property and its transfer can be objectively measured.
 Second, we present new evidence that these institutions have a substantial impact on economic outcomes, especially in the context of the allocation of urban land.
-Third, we present some evidence that, unlike many institutions that previous research has shown to be fairly sticky, the institutions we describe here show dramatic improvement over the 16 years of the data.
+Third, we present some evidence that, unlike many institutions that previous research has shown to be sticky, the institutions we describe here show dramatic improvement over the 16 years of the data.